sumanthpagadala/Learning_ML/README.md

 To get started with the code examples, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/Learning_AI.git`
+1. Clone the repository: `git clone https://github.com/sumanthpagadala/Learning_AI.git`
 2. Navigate to the project directory: `cd Learning_AI`
-3. Install the required dependencies: `npm install`
-4. Run the code examples: `npm start`

 ## Topics Covered